 Placement and supervision are formative components of the Bachelor of Applied Social Science.
 This unit provides students with opportunities to develop and apply skills and theoretical knowledge in relation to social science concepts in workplace settings.
 Students will analyse the influence of policy, funding and social contexts on the organisation.
 They will attend fortnightly small group supervision to discuss their developing knowledge of these themes, their understanding of the concept of cultural sensitivity in the workplace and the needs for safe service provision to diverse groups.
-Students will keep a reflective journal of their placement experiences using Mahara to construct an e-Portfolio.
+Students will keep a reflective journal of their placement experiences.
 Reflective journaling enhances students’ self-awareness and their capacity to be ethical and reflective.
 Work-integrated Placement 1 and Work-integrated Placement 2 must be taken consecutively.

 On completion of this unit students should be able to:

 Demonstrate the practical application of knowledge and skills in workplace settings;

 - Apply social science concepts to analyse key practices in their placement organisations;